-De Quervain syndrome is highly suggested by the Finkelstein test.
+Diagnosis of De Quervain syndrome is highly suggested by the Finkelstein test.
 The patient adducts the involved thumb into the palm and wraps the fingers over the thumb.
 The test is positive if gentle passive ulnar deviation of the wrist provokes severe pain at the affected tendon sheaths.

 Local corticosteroid injections and a thumb spica splint help 70 to 80% of cases.
 Tendon rupture is a rare complication of injection and can be prevented by confining infiltration to the tendon sheath and avoiding injection of the corticosteroid into the tendon.
 Intratendinous location of the needle is likely if injection is met with moderate or severe resistance.
-Surgical release of the first extensor compartment is very effective when conservative therapy fails.
+Ultrasonographic guidance is sometimes used.